Mattias-08/cherry-leaves/README.md

 - The training data can be found from Kaggle.
 This contains 4208 Images.
 All images are uniformed at (256,256,256,3).
 To ensure the performance is not affected we will reduce the image shape to something around 100x100.

-## Dashboard Design
+## Dashboard Design change !!!!!

 - List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
 - Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

-## Unfixed Bugs
+## Unfixed Bugs  change !!!!!

-- You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+-

 ## Deployment

 ### Heroku

-- The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
+- The App live link is: `https://cherry-leaves-detector-4bfba1113616.herokuapp.com/`
 - Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 - The project was deployed to Heroku using the following steps.